Ramsey method for Auger-electron interference induced by an attosecond twin pulse: Theory

-The simplest way to describe Auger decay is a rate-equation model for the krypton~$3d$ hole population~\cite{Drescher:TR-02}.
-The solution at time~$t$ is the convolution of exponential Auger decay with a width of~$\Gamma\I{A}$ with the \XUV{}~intensity
+The simplest way to describe Auger decay is shown in Fig.~\ref{fig:TwoAttoPulses}.
+Here, a rate-equation model which is used to determine the probability to find a $3d$~hole at time~$t$ in krypton~$\varrho(t)$~\cite{Drescher:TR-02}.
+It is given by the convolution of exponential Auger decay with a width of~$\Gamma = 88 \U{meV}$~\cite{Jurvansuu:IL-01,Drescher:TR-02} with the \XUV{}~intensity

-Here, the cross section~$\sigma$ is taken to be constant over the bandwidth of the \XUV{}~pulse with a central angular frequency of~$\omega\I{X}$ and an intensity of~$I\I{X}(t')$ at time~$t'$.
-The population induced by the twin pulse and its decay is also shown in Fig.~\ref{fig:TwoAttoPulses}.
-The model does not honor the phase relationship between the two ejected Auger electron wave packets and thus does not take into account phase relations, which are crucial for the description of interference effects~\cite{Smirnova:QC-03}.
+The absorption cross section~$\sigma$ is taken to be constant over the bandwidth of the \XUV{}~pulse with a central angular frequency of~$\omega\I{X}$ and an intensity of~$I\I{X}(t')$ at time~$t'$.
+The model does not honor the phase relationship between the two ejected Auger-electron wave packets and thus does not describe interference effects~\cite{Smirnova:QC-03}.

-To address the issue of coherence, we use an \emph{ab initio} formalism for the quantum dynamics of Auger decay by laser-dressed atoms, which are inner-shell ionized by extreme ultraviolet~(\XUV)~light~\cite{Buth:TA-09}.
-The attosecond pulses of present-day light sources have a low peak intensity and its interaction may be described perturbatively as a one-photon process~\cite{Krausz:AP-09}.
-The quantum dynamics of the inner-shell hole creation with subsequent Auger decay is given by equations of motion~(EOM), which we simplify here in terms of an essential-states model~\cite{Smirnova:QC-03,Buth:TA-09} and solve analytically.
-In doing so, we assume only one final dicationic state.
+To treat the quantum-mechanical phases correctly, we use an \emph{ab initio} formalism for the quantum dynamics of Auger decay of atoms which are inner-shell ionized by extreme ultraviolet~(\XUV)~light~\cite{Buth:TA-09}.
+The attosecond pulses of present-day light sources have a low peak intensity and their interaction may be described perturbatively as a one-photon process~\cite{Krausz:AP-09}.
+The quantum dynamics of the inner-shell hole creation with subsequent Auger decay is given by equations of motion which we simplify here in terms of an essential-states model~\cite{Smirnova:QC-03,Buth:TA-09}.
 Our theory yields the probability density amplitude~$\bar c\I{A}^{\vec k\I{P} \, \vec k\I{A}}(\tau)$ to find a photoelectron with momentum~$\vec k\I{P}$ in coincidence with an Auger electron with momentum~$\vec k\I{A}$ for a delay of~$\tau$ between the two pulses in Fig.~\ref{fig:TwoAttoPulses}.
 The probability density amplitude is adapted for no laser dressing from Eqs.~(61) and (62) of Ref.~\onlinecite{Buth:TA-09}; it reads

 with the rms dipole and rms Auger decay matrix elements~$\bar d(\vec k\I{P})$ and $\bar v(\vec k\I{A})$, respectively.
-The line shape function in Eq.~(\ref{eq:lasdreauampre}) is
+The lineshape function in Eq.~(\ref{eq:lasdreauampre}) is